kontent-ai/delivery-sdk-net/docs/Support-for-custom-types-in-models-via-Value-Converters.md

 Sometimes, you want to use your custom types in your models and let the `IDeliveryClient` to deserialize their values.
 This can be achieved by using so-called "value converters".

-You simply decorate properties of models with an attribute implementing the `Kentico.Kontent.Delivery.Abstractions.IPropertyValueConverter<T>` interface.
+You simply decorate properties of models with an attribute implementing the `Kontent.Ai.Delivery.Abstractions.IPropertyValueConverter<T>` interface.

 **Model:**